 MALE BREAST REDUCTION SURGERY

-Enlarged breast in the male, called gynecomastia, typically occurs at puberty, at andropause (male menopause), with obesity and/or if a male takes steroids.
+Enlarged breast in the male, called gynecomastia, typically occurs at puberty, at andropause (male menopause), with obesity, and/or if a male takes steroids.
 In these cases, except for obesity, too much testosterone is converted into estrogen.
 Either there is too much testosterone or the conversion enzyme, called aromatase.
 There are medications to prevent this conversion, but once gynecomastia has occurred, it may be necessary to remove the excess breast tissue surgically.
 Male breast reduction surgery requires a combination of breast liposuction and surgical excision through a small incision between the areola and skin.
 Male breast reduction is a very gratifying procedure for men who usually object with great vigor to having breasts.
-Male breast reduction surgery is usually done under a light general anesthesia, but can be done under local anesthesia if preferred.
+Male breast reduction surgery is usually done under light general anesthesia but can be done under local anesthesia if preferred.